-The valuation techniques used by the Group for non-option derivative instruments are based on yield curves based on available market data (deposit margins on interbank market, IRS quotations).
-The Group conducted a simulation to assess the potential influence of change of the yield curve on the transaction valuation.
+The valuation techniques used by the Bank for non-option derivative instruments are based on yield curves based on available market data (deposit margins on interbank market, IRS quotations).
+The Bank conducted a simulation to assess the potential influence of changes of the yield curves on the transaction valuation.

-The tables below present the outcomes of simulations of estimated changes in valuation of non-option derivative instruments for parallel movements of yield curves:
+The tables below present the outcomes of simulation of estimated changes in valuation of non-option derivative instruments for parallel movements of yield curves: